decant09/reiki/README.md

 #### Solved
 - After applying the logic to filter products by category I was not able to view the page upon clicking on the navbar link.
 Clicking on the link did not yield any action.
 The expected action was that the product page would display with the filter applied for the specific category.
 I realized that there were data-toggle="dropdown" and aria-expanded="False" attributes in the anchor element.
 The navbar items had previously been dropdowns with these attributes but I had amended them to simple links without removing them.
 Removing the attributes resolved the issue.
 - On the cart page the delivery charge was being calculated and including items that were not subject to delivery charge.
 After playing around with the code a few times and testing a few different scenarios arose where the delivery charge was not being applied correctly.
 I had created code within an if block to account for items that had delivery_charge is True.
 After realising that the location of the if blocks were not indented correctly I amended their position and this resolved the error.
+- The MEDIA_URL template was not working for products with no images.
+This was because the contexts processor was not included in the templates settings.

 [Back to top](#contents)